 - Open the door: This might seem obvious, but routinely opening your garage door is the cheapest way to ensure proper ventilation in your garage.
 In the summer, this might be a good idea, but what about in winter?

 - Exhaust hose: The winter can make it uncomfortable to work in your garage, and it’s likely that you’ll have to use gloves to handle your tools, making it more difficult to perform precision maneuvers.
 A space heater can keep things nice and warm, but you’ll still need to get any car exhaust out of the garage.
-In the same way you would prepare to install a clothes dryer, run a foil hose exhaust system out of your garage.
+In the same way you would prepare to install a clothes dryer, run a rubber exhaust hose out of your garage.
 Make sure to buy enough foil hose to reach your car’s tail pipe.
-To maximize this system’s efficiency, cut and fold the end of the hose to fit your tail pipe, and make sure to avoid stepping on the hose, since they are often easily crushed.
+To maximize this system’s efficiency, cut and fold the end of the hose to fit your tail pipe, and make sure to avoid stepping on the hose.

-- Mounted box fan: If you don’t want to use an exhaust hose, you need to make sure to keep the air flowing in order to flush out exhaust gases.
-A box fan mounted directly in the wall works nicely and is much cheaper than some manufactured options.
-Be sure to frame and fill in around the box fan, and install a lightweight door on the outside for when you aren’t using it.
+- Mounted fan: If you don’t want to use an exhaust hose, you need to make sure to keep the air flowing in order to flush out exhaust gases.
+A fan mounted directly in the wall works nicely and is much cheaper than a full ducted system.
+Be sure to frame and fill in around the fan, and install a lightweight door on the outside for when you aren’t using it.
 On the opposite end of the garage, make sure there is a small window that you can open to create air flow.
 You’ll need a slightly bigger space heater to keep up with any heat loss resulting from this circulation.